fastforwardlabs/blog_deprecated/_posts/2017-10-02-pp-bibliography.md

 ![](/images/2017/09/ff05.gif)

-If that sounds great to you, and you're looking to learn more, the first thing you can do is — [work with us](https://www.fastforwardlabs.com/contact)!
-We'll be glad to walk you discuss our report, relevant use cases in your industry, and the next steps to incorporate this approach into your data science work.
+If that sounds great to you, and you're looking to learn more, the first thing you can do is — [work with us](https://www.cloudera.com/about/services-and-support/fast-forward-labs.html )!
+We'll be glad to discuss our report, relevant use cases in your industry, and next steps to incorporate this approach into your data science work.

 But you might also enjoy this list of our favorite resources for learning how to do Bayesian inference and build probabilistic programming systems.
 These are